ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 #### 4. Turn the complex property into a string

-You can use `ToString()` to index the complex property as a string.
+You can handle the complex property as a string.

 {CODE-TABS}
 {CODE-TAB-BLOCK:sql:Not_Supported_By_Corax}